 Also, although other document preparation types are federal, such as bankruptcy, there are state and local rules relative to types of exempt property and assistance with the means test, that a Florida document preparer may be more familiar with than would a document preparer from another sate.
 And although, a Florida document preparer may not offer legal advice, he may be able to readily point consumers to sources of local and Florida information.

 Does the document preparer have a professional website?
 In this day and age, it is hard to imagine a serious businessperson not having an internet presence.
 For many document preparers a pleasing and informative website is a new customer's first impression.
 Their site should be pleasing to look at, easy to navigate, include contact information, and information about their prices, policies, and services.
 If their website is such that you only fill out questionnaires online or pay for services only online without the need to speak to a document preparer first, make sure there is a way to contact the document preparer if things go wrong.

 Decide for yourself which will work better for you.
 Some consumers are not completely comfortable with completely online services, others are.
 Each has pros and cons.
-A virtual provider is usually able to pass savings in overhead to their customers, so virtual services may be less expensive.
-The convenience of using a virtual provider is a huge plus for some consumers, as there is no need to make an appointment and then travel to the document preparer's office.
 Face to face services may be better if you want your document preparer to notarize your paperwork for you, or you just feel better dealing with someone in person.
 Most of our members are accustomed to serving their customers remotely due to pandemic.
 We may only have a few members in some rural parts of Florida, so consumers should be open to working with their document preparer through email and on the phone.